 Have fun learning!
 Every group member will enjoy considerable freedom while traveling.
 Of course, responsible adult behavior is expected at all times.
 In Europe, we are ambassadors for Bentley and for our home countries.
-Both Germans and Czechs emphasize timeliness and discipline, so we need to dress appropriately and arrive punctually for each activity.
+Both Germans and Croatians emphasize timeliness and discipline, so we need to dress appropriately and arrive punctually for each activity.
 Students should behave respectfully toward our hosts, one another, and the leaders.
-Each student will serve as "Trailboss for One Day", assisting the professor and the local coordinator with logistics and sometimes helping with decision-making.
 Because the program is subject to change, at dismissal time, students should confirm the time of the next day's first meeting.
 In addition, please consult the Survival Tips appended to this document.
 Any blatant recklessness will result in an "F" and a premature return at your own expense.